wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Proxy Host Requirements

 - Internet access - run `timeout 3s curl -fIsS <wavefront_api_url>` from the host and make sure you get a response and not a timeout.
+- Networking - The proxy uses port 2878 by default.
+Change the `pushListenerPort` in the [proxy configuration file](proxies_configuring.html#proxy-configuration-properties) if you need a different port.
 - Memory - you don't need a dedicated host for running the Wavefront proxy.
 The proxy does not use a lot of CPU, memory, or storage.
 However, we recommend running the proxy on a host with at least 4GB of free memory.
 - Operating system
   - Linux